ozavala/Clix/README.md

 ## Documentation

-Comprehensive documentation is available to help you use and extend CRM-ERP effectively.
+Comprehensive documentation is available to help you use and extend Clix effectively.
 Check the `docs/` folder or visit our project wiki.

 ## Contributing